Transfers & Visiting Students

 Admitted transfer students are eligible to bid for the on-campus interviews and off-campus interview programs after submitting their enrollment and deposit materials.
 The Career Development Office will contact enrolling students with instructions.

 Please note that the initial phase of bidding for the on-campus interviews and off-campus interview programs typically concludes by the end of June.
-Thereafter, enrolling transfer students are given first priority for any available interview slots on an employer’s schedule.
+Thereafter, enrolling transfer students may be considered for any available interview slots on an employer’s schedule.
+(Typically, this would not include employers in major markets.)
 As such, the Admissions Committee encourages transfer applicants to consider applying early in the admissions process, including prior to receipt of their spring grades.

 For more information regarding the transfer admissions process, please consult the Frequently Asked Questions page.